Tail-adaptive Bayesian shrinkage: Motivating example 2-- Simulation study with varied sparsity level

-It is important to emphasize that a collapsing behaviour for the Horseshoe (\ref{eq:HS_beta}) -- (\ref{eq:HS_lambda_tau}) was pointed out by several authors but did not draw much attention in the literature.
-Recently, \cite{yoo2017contributed} in discussion of \cite{van2017uncertainty} noted a danger of collapse of marginal maximum-likelihood estimator for the global-scale parameter $\tau$ when the sparsity level $s$ (\ref{eq:sparsity_level_gene_expression_data}) is very small.
-On the other hand, our research points out a collapsing behaviour of the fully Bayesian Horseshoe estimator where the $\tau$ is distributed according to $\mathcal{C}^{+}(0,1)$ when the sparsity level is moderately large.
+As briefly discussed in the Introduction, the collapsing behavior of the Horseshoe estimator has been highlighted by several authors, but it has not received significant attention in the literature.
+One recent discussion involves the potential collapse of the empirical Bayes estimator of the Horseshoe, specifically the marginal maximum-likelihood estimator for the global-scale parameter $\tau$, when the sparsity level $s$ (\ref{eq:sparsity_level_gene_expression_data}) is very small \citep{van2017uncertainty, yoo2017contributed}.
+It is important to note that our research focuses on the collapsing behavior of the fully Bayesian Horseshoe estimator, where $\tau$ is distributed according to $\mathcal{C}^{+}(0,1)$, under the moderately sparse regime.
+Therefore, we address different problems.